|

 are here.
 Updates on

-pause May 2025 I apologise for the
+pause pinned to top I apologise for the

-slow rates of updates which is due to an ongoing knee problem.
+slow rates of walk updates which is due to an ongoing knee problem.
 Please check the walks against path

 closures (see the ‘Useful links’ page) and ideally use the route descriptions

 in conjunction with a map.
-Tea room changes May 2025
+River Barle near

 – earlier changes can be found below Near Dulverton,

+the Marsh Bridge tea garden has now closed permanently.
 It is featured on walks 58, 63, 64 and 68.
 On the Quantocks,

 the former Foxy Bean in Adscombe has reopened as the Street Bean